 I would also order a little extra for planting so if it is necessary next year to replant some of your garlic bulbs you have them available to do so.
 There will most likely be a limited supply of garlic this season, as 80% of the garlic sold in the US is from China and those supply chains are having issues and more consumers are realizing they don’t want to consume garlic from China due to their growing conditions.
 This is also why small US garlic farms are seeing more of a demand of our garlic.
 So plant a little more to preserve it into garlic powder or freeze some in your freezer, so you will not be short on your own supply.

 Eating or Culinary:

-We are now shipping eating garlic.
-All of our garlic can be eaten or planted.
+Often times we can ship eating garlic a few weeks sooner (August) than planting garlic.
+Keep in mind all of our garlic can be eaten or planted.
 Since there are only a limited amount of large and jumbo size garlic, those bulbs are a higher price because it takes also takes a lot more care to develop bulbs to that size.
 On each variety of garlic, we have a culinary size.
 These are our smaller sizes of garlic which is about the same size as the grocery store at a better economical price.
 Most of our customers purchase 5-10 pounds a year and store it though the winter, so they have garlic through the season.
 The large and jumbo size are nicer to use in the kitchen too, but they are at a higher price point.
 We do have Eating garlic packages too.
 If you are purchasing for eating, I would recommend getting a bit extra garlic since we are cooking more at home and using more garlic.
 Also, many customers use our garlic for medicinal reasons, and the grocery store garlic does not provide the same levels of medicinal properties as our heirloom garlic.